TomerAberbach/tomeraberbach.github.io/src/post/checking-for-the-absence-of-a-value-in-javascript/post.md

 ### Loose

 Loose quality is invoked using `==` and often produces unexpected results.
 If two values, `a` and `b`, are of the same type then `a === b` is returned.
 However, if they are of different types then JavaScript will attempt to coerce (i.e. convert) the two values to the same type and then strictly equate the two.
-This second case has prompted the use of loose equality to be largely discouraged by the JavaScript community.
+This second case has prompted the use of loose equality to be largely discouraged by the JavaScript community:

 Examples:
 ```js